Geoff Polites: Personal life

 Australian Rules Football was a passion and in his spare time, Polites was a leading umpire, officiating in 39 senior Victorian Football League matches from 1976–1979.
 At one stage he was mentioned as a possible CEO of the AFL – and the Sydney Swans were a passion.
 For 12 years before he left Sydney, he had been a runner, selector and assistant coach at the Swans.

 Polites was a fan of the band AC/DC, French singer Charles Trenet, and identified Winston Churchill, George Patton, Erwin Rommel, and John Walker as heroes.

-He was married with two sons, and was fond of his Maltese shitzu named Don.
+He was married with two sons, and was fond of his Maltese Shih Tzu named Don.
 He had a brother, Colin, a lawyer and presidential member of the Australian Industrial Relations Commission, who also succumbed to bowel cancer in 2003, at 57.